gohugoio/hugo/content/en/showcase/arolla-cocoon/index.md

 The first version was up in 4 hours, and the polished 2 languages version was published on Netlify the next day.

-This would have been impossible to do it in such a short time without all the powerfull Hugo tools and Netlify simplicity.
+This would have been impossible to do it in such a short time without all the powerful Hugo tools and Netlify simplicity.